Teens are facing a sleep deprivation epidemic. Here's why

 Lewis, a mother of two, helped spark the first law in the nation requiring healthy school start times for adolescents — a law that will be put into action in California later this summer.

-Her forthcoming book, "The Sleep-Deprived Teen: Why Our Teenagers Are So Tired, and How Parents and Schools Can Help Them Thrive," will be released June 7 and details so many things parents and caregivers need to know about teenagers and sleep.
+Her new book, "The Sleep-Deprived Teen: Why Our Teenagers Are So Tired, and How Parents and Schools Can Help Them Thrive," was released June 7 and details so many things parents and caregivers need to know about teenagers and sleep.

 Lewis shared why sleep is so important for teenagers, how much sleep teens should be getting, and why they need to sleep more than adults.
 She touches on all the factors that can negatively affect teen sleep: technology, gender, sexual identity and socioeconomic status, to name a few.